 #Finding double-writes using a CLI

-I've written a CLI using the previous code, so I can use it in CI pipelines.
-The code source is available on GitHub.
+I've written a CLI using the code above so it can be used in CI pipelines.
+The source code is available on GitHub.
 You can use the .NET tool Meziantou.MSBuild.Tools to analyze a binlog file:

 Shell